Premier (store)

-Premier is a symbol group in the United Kingdom established in 1994, with over 3,000 stores nationwide.
+Premier is a symbol group in the United Kingdom established in 1994, with over 4,000 stores nationwide.
 Tesco took ownership of the brand in 2018 after its purchase of Booker Group.

-Premier stores are generally convenience shops, stocking branded and own brand products, such as Euro Shopper and Happy Shopper.
+Premier stores are generally convenience shops, stocking branded and own brand products, such as Euro Shopper and Jacks (part of the Tesco family) products.

 Some Premier stores include a Post Office branch.